Biography of David Tennant

 David Tennant Now

-In 2022, David Tennant featured in another adaptation of Neil Gaiman's work, this time the graphic novel "The Sandman," with Tom Sturridge in the lead role.
+In 2022, David Tennant appeared in another adaptation of Neil Gaiman's work, this time the graphic novel "The Sandman," with Tom Sturridge in the lead role.
 Tennant and his wife provided the voices for Dora and Laura Lynn.
-He also starred alongside Stanley Tucci and Dolly Wells in the British thriller "Inside Man."Interesting Facts
+He also starred alongside Stanley Tucci and Dolly Wells in the British thriller "Inside Man."

-- From his early childhood, Tennant's room was dedicated to "Doctor Who": filled with books, souvenirs, and various figurines, including a replica of the robot dog K-9.
-According to a close family friend Innes Smith, he decided to become an actor because he really wanted to play the Doctor.
+- From early childhood, Tennant's room was a "Doctor Who" shrine, filled with books, souvenirs, and figurines, including a replica of the robot dog K-9.
+According to close family friend Innes Smith, he decided to become an actor because he desperately wanted to play the Doctor.
 His grandmother even knitted him a long striped scarf like Tom Baker's, who was the fourth actor to play the role.

-- In the TV series "Doctor Who," Tennant appeared in four forms: as the Tenth Doctor's reincarnation, then as Lady Cassandra O'Brien who transferred her mind into his body, John Smith, who in the episodes "Human Nature" and "The Family of Blood" was a different person but considered to be the Doctor.
+- In the TV series "Doctor Who," Tennant appeared in four forms: as the Tenth Doctor's reincarnation, then as Lady Cassandra O'Brien who transferred her mind into his body, John Smith, who in the episodes "Human Nature" and "The Family of Blood" was a different person but still considered the Doctor.
 The fourth incarnation was a half-human clone known as the "Meta-Crisis Tenth Doctor."

-- In 2006, The Pink Paper, named Tennant the sexiest man in the world, to which David, with his characteristic irony, noted that "it's fine to think that Doctor Who is gay."
+- In 2006, The Pink Paper named Tennant the sexiest man in the world, to which David, with his characteristic irony, noted that "it's fine to think that Doctor Who is gay."

 - For the actor's 50th birthday, an e-book "Tennant of Clan Macdonald" by Ukrainian author Galina Pavlenko was released with the help and cooperation of Russian journalist Anastasia Koroleva.